 Cabral, E. and Martin-Jones, M. (forthcoming – 2019) Developing language policy in a global age: the case of Timor-Leste.
 Language Policy.

-Martin-Jones, M. and da Costa Cabral, I. (forthcoming) The critical ethnographic turn in research on language policy and planning.
+Martin-Jones, M. and da Costa Cabral, I. (2018) The critical ethnographic turn in research on language policy and planning.
 In J. Tollefson and M. Pérez-Milans (eds.)
 Oxford handbook of language policy and planning.
-Oxford: Oxford University Press.
+Oxford: Oxford University Press. pp.71-92.

-Cabral, E. and Martin-Jones, M. (forthcoming) Paths to multilingualism?
+Cabral, E. and Martin-Jones, M. (2018) Paths to multilingualism?
 Reflections on developments in language-in-education policy and practice in East-Timor.
 In C. Stroud, L. Wee and L. Lim (eds.)
 The multilingual citizen.
-Bristol: Multilingual Matters.
+Bristol: Multilingual Matters, pp.120-149.